UAlbertaALTLab/morphodict/docs/glossary.md

 ========
 [morpheme]: #morpheme

-The most atomic part of a wordform.
-A morpheme cannot be broken down into any subsequent parts.
+An indivisible part of language with meaning; A morpheme cannot be broken down into any subsequent parts, without changing its meaning.

 normatize